 Section 3.1 addresses whether or not the methods used by the City to estimate the location of buildable land in the Portland Harbor area yields reasonable estimates: it concludes that they are.
 Section 3.2 addresses the potential for land in Portland Harbor (not including West Hayden Island) to accommodate a new Port terminal.
 It finds that the two areas that might have enough vacant land to be assembled into a development site of sufficient size are relatively constrained: they could, theoretically, accommodate small terminals of various types, but some of the costs of development would be high relative to alternative sites.
 Section 3.3 addresses the potential for the Port of Vancouver to accommodate regional demand for expanded Port facilities.
-It concludes that under the most-likely scenario, the Port of Vancouver should have about the right amount of land to accommodate the bulk of the region's forecast growth in marine cargo through 2040.
+It concludes that under the most-likely scenario, the Port of Vancouver has about the right amount of land to accommodate the bulk of the region's forecast growth in marine cargo through 2040, but that alternative and reasonable assumptions lead to the conclusion that more land than what the Port of Vancouver now controls will be needed.
 Section 3.4 addresses the potential for increased efficiency for the use of industrial land in the Portland Harbor.
 It concludes that value added and tonnage of cargo per acre are more appropriate than traditional measures of efficiency for harbor industrial lands, and that recent historical trends demonstrate the Portland Harbor has become more efficient by most efficiency measures.